Chambre d’été cocooning avec linge clair, tapis doux et lumière du matin

 Curtains sheer or light linen soft light too opaque curtain

-Bedside table clear surface calmer room accumulated objects
+Nightstand clear surface calmer room accumulated objects

 Where to place a rug in a summer bedroom

-Adding a reading nook without cluttering the room
+Add a reading nook without cluttering the room

 Bedroom reading nook with round rug, compact armchair, and soft light